 The basic setup used during the calibrations consists of an optical bench over which are housed a collimator, a reference target placed at its focal plane and a folding mirror used to move the collimated beam in the instrumental FOV along the azimuthal (sample) and zenithal (line) directions.

-As VIR focuses at infinite distance becomes necessary to use a collimator to have a collimated reference beam impinging the optical pupil.
-The SG-developed collimator uses an off-axis parabola (D=250 mm, F=1020 mm, off axis angle=8°) which guarantees unobstructed beam, reduced aberrations and high spatial scale.
+Since VIR focuses at infinite distance it becomes necessary to use a collimator to have a collimated reference beam impinging the optical pupil.
+The SG-developed collimator uses an off-axis parabola (D=250 mm, F=1020 mm, off axis angle=8°) which guarantees an unobstructed beam, reduced aberrations and high spatial scale.
 For VIR the magnification ratio is equal to:

-which means that 1 mm on the collimator's focal plane corresponds to 0.15 mm on the VIR detector.
-As VIR focal plane detector has 40 μ m pixel pitch (square), this scale corresponds to 4 spatial pixels along both sample and line directions.
-The collimator's focal plane is equipped with an holder able to sustain several interchangeable targets (pinholes, test slits, MTF masks, matrix of 5x5 microlamps); these elements are used for the different calibrations.
-The collimated beam is folded towards the instrument thanks to a folding mirror placed over two computer controlled, micrometric mounts able to aim it at steps of 1 μ rad along the azimuthal (scan parallel to VIR slit, along sample direction) and zenithal (scan perpendicular to the slit, along lines direction) angles.
+This means that 1 mm on the collimator's focal plane corresponds to 0.15 mm on the VIR focal plane.
+The VIR detector has a 40 μm pixel pitch (square), so this scale corresponds to 4 spatial pixels along both sample and line directions.
+The collimator's focal plane is equipped with a holder able to sustain several interchangeable targets (pinholes, test slits, MTF masks, and a matrix of 5x5 microlamps).
+These elements are used to perform the different calibrations.
+The collimated beam is folded towards the instrument by using a folding mirror placed over two computer controlled, micrometric mounts able to aim it with steps of 1 μrad along the azimuthal (scan parallel to VIR slit, along sample direction) and zenithal (scan perpendicular to the slit, along lines direction) angles.

-In order to reproduce the operative conditions aboard the satellite, VIR is housed into a thermo-vacuum chamber.
-In these conditions, thanks to the internal cryo-cooler (operating on a Stirling cycle), it's possible to cold down the IR focal plane up to the operative temperature of about 70 K and the CCD at about 160 K.

-The collimated optical beam reaches the spectrometer's pupil thanks to a CaF2 window housed in the front of the thermovacuum chamber.
+During the calibration the VIR instrument is housed in a thermo-vacuum chamber in order to reproduce the operating conditions aboard the satellite, In these conditions it's possible to cool the IR detector down to the operating temperature of about 70 K by using the cryo-cooler (operating on a Stirling cycle) and the CCD at about 160 K by using a passive radiator.
+The collimated optical beam reaches the spectrometer's pupil through a CaF2 window housed in the front of the thermos-vacuum chamber.
 This window is characterized by an elevated optical transmittance in the 250-5100 nm spectral range.

-All opto-mechanical devices placed on the optical bench are controlled thanks to a dedicated software (OCS, Optical Control System), while VIR is controlled thanks to a separate setup, consisting in the UT (Unit Tester) connected to the experiment through the Proximity Electronics Module (PEM).
-This system allows to send commands to the instrument, to start acquisitions only when all optical elements commanded by OCS are in the correct configuration and to receive back and record telemetries and scientific data.
+All opto-mechanical devices placed on the optical bench are controlled by using a dedicated software (OCS, Optical Control System), while the VIR instrument is controlled by using a separate setup, consisting in the UT (Unit Tester) connected to the experiment through the Proximity Electronics Module (PEM).
+This system allows the sending of commands to the instrument, to start acquisitions only when all optical elements commanded by OCS are in the correct configuration and to receive back and record telemetry and calibration data.